Are you sure?

-Alignment and Brakes Technicians inspect, diagnose, and repair electrical and electronic controls, suspension systems and frames, and braking and steering systems, as well as tires, wheels, rims, and hubs.
+Alignment & Brakes Technicians inspect, diagnose, and repair electrical and electronic controls, suspension systems and frames, and braking and steering systems, as well as tires, wheels, rims, and hubs.
 They also perform alignment on motor vehicles and may, at some point in their career, choose to specialize in alignment and brake systems.

 Job Related Skills, Interests and Values